jonatasgrosman/findpapers/README.md

 If this project has been useful for you, please share it with your friends.
 This project could be helpful for them too.

 If you like this project and want to motivate the maintainers, give us a :star:.
-This kind of recognition will make us very happy with the work that we've done :heart:
+This kind of recognition will make us very happy with the work that we've done with :heart:

 ## BibTeX
 If you want to cite the tool you can use this: